 Home Ownership Starts with a Plan

-The homeowner skill that is most critical is learning how to identify when you have a problem, like when the furnace is clicking on too often or there's a spark when you plug in the iron.
+The homeowner skill that is most critical is learning how to identify when you have a problem.
+For example, when the furnace is clicking on too often or there's a spark when you plug in the iron, you want to get these problems fixed.
 There are also recurring maintenance tasks that require a professional, such as the annual tune-up of your boiler and hot water heater to insure they're running efficiently.

-You use project plans at work to lay out the tasks to get the job done, and you can do the same thing to protect your investment in your home.
-Noone ever said that home ownership requires you to learn how to do it yourself.
-Being the chief home officer means creating the plan and building the right team of home professionals (check out Putting Your Home Maintenance on Autopilot, to build your plan).
-Similar to the teamwork you have at work, to get the job done so you can enjoy your time at home.
+You use project plans at work to lay out the tasks to get the job done.
+You can use these same skills to protect your investment in your home.
+No one ever said that home ownership requires you to learn how to do it yourself.
+Being the chief home officer means creating the plan and building the right team of home professionals (check out Putting Your Home Maintenance on Autopilot.
+Similar to the teamwork you have at work, you can get others to do the work so you can enjoy your time at home.

 Home Ownership Does NOT Mean Doing it Yourself!

 No one has enough time, not now or ever.
 That's why you need to figure out how much time you're able and willing to commit to home maintenance.
 Then pick the homeowner projects you enjoy like gardening, and hire professionals for other tasks like lawn mowing.

 If you're juggling a career and family, use a handyman service several times a year to tackle your punch-list.
 Home Tips for Women came about because I owned a handyman business for 8 years.
 I was always amazed at why people lived with annoying problems for years and then paid us to make the repairs before putting their home up for sale.
 If you're going to pay for repairs (and you are), then you might as well enjoy the benefit too!